hotschedules/workshops/7-Reveal-KPIs.md

 ## Understanding the data model

-The Reveal mobile app is an application that displays KPI's
+The Reveal mobile app is an application that displays KPI's.